 Enjoy walking the grounds of the 20 acres and taking in the views.

-We have an outdoor bathroom that campers can use with a shower and small fridge to store your food.
+We have an outdoor bathroom (please note it is a good walk uphill from the campsites) that campers can use with a shower and small fridge to store your food.
 There is a basketball hoop near the bathroom, if you want to play!
 We also have a playground with swing set for kids to enjoy.
 Please bring your own tents.

 OTHER SUGGESTED ITEMS TO BRING: